TimothyByrd/ChaosHelper/README.md

 For example, if you have your own custom loot filter and want to use it, you could set `filterMarker` to "%%" and then add a line to your filter in the appropriate place reading "#%%".
 Your filter will still work as before, and the tool will be able to use it as a template.

-By default, the tool looks for a line containing the text "section displays 20% quality rares" in the template file.
+By default, the tool currently looks for a line containing the text "Override 270" in the template file.
 For Neversink filters, this seems to put the chaos recipe section in a good place.
+(Another value that seems to work is "Having this list too long".)

 **NOTE:** Make sure the text specified in `filterMarker` only occurs once in the filter template, at the place you want the chaos recipe code to go.
 For example, when using a Neversink filter in 3.14 it would be tempting to use something like "[[2300]] Endgame - Rare - Gear - T4 - rest" as the `filterMarker'.